 In Fig.\ref{graphene} (a), we present the AFM topography along with a line profile of the graphene directly grown on an $m$-plane sapphire substrate.
 Here, approximately one-nanometer-thick round-shaped domains are densely distributed across the substrate, resulting in an estimated areal coverage of graphene of approximately 45\%, as determined by ImageJ analysis.
 Notably, the graphene domains only partly cover the $m$-plane sapphire substrate.
-This intentional control of graphene's areal coverage was designed to ensure that a substantial portion of the $m$-plane sapphire substrate remained exposed, providing ample nucleation sites for the subsequently grown GaN.
-Consequently, the areal coverage of graphene in our sample is considerably smaller than that of holey graphene as utilized in the previous study\cite{Du-NL-22-8647}.
+We tuned the open-area fraction so that exposed sapphire was available for nucleation.
+Consequently, the areal coverage of graphene in our sample is smaller than that of graphene with openings as utilized in the previous study\cite{Du-NL-22-8647}.
 Raman spectra, as depicted in Fig.\ref{graphene} (b), confirm that these domains consist of a few-layer-thick graphene\cite{Hwangbo-Carbon-77-454}, consistent with the thickness measurement obtained from the AFM line profile.

-Two $m$-plane sapphire substrates were prepared, with one (substrate I) left bare and the other (substrate II) having graphene partly grown on it.
+Two $m$-plane sapphire substrates were prepared, with one (S1) left bare and the other (S2) having graphene partly grown on it.
 Both substrates were subjected to GaN growth under identical conditions.
-As illustrated in Fig.\ref{SEM-dissimilar-prefererred-orientations-evidence}, scanning electron microscopy (SEM) images were captured for each of the two samples.
+As illustrated in Fig.~\ref{SEM-dissimilar-preferred-orientations-evidence}, scanning electron microscopy (SEM) images were acquired for each of the two samples.
 Given that a low-temperature buffer layer was not employed, GaN was grown as isolated islands with well-defined facets rather than forming a continuous film.
-Visual inspection immediately revealed that the preferred orientation of the GaN domains grown on the two substrates was dissimilar.
-To be more specific, the domain shapes in Fig.\ref{SEM-dissimilar-prefererred-orientations-evidence}(a) and (b) exhibited characteristic features associated with (100)- and (103)-oriented GaN domains, respectively\cite{Vennegues-JAP-108-113521,Jang-AMI-10-2201406,Jue-APL-104-092110,Seo-APEX-5-121001,Jue-SR-5-16236,Yoon-JAC-48-195,Lee-APL-104-182105}.
-A more rigorous analysis of the crystallographic orientation of the grown GaN domains is given later using X-ray diffraction.
+SEM shows that the preferred orientation of the GaN domains grown on the two substrates was dissimilar.
+To be more specific, the domain shapes in Fig.\ref{SEM-dissimilar-preferred-orientations-evidence}(a) and (b) exhibited characteristic features associated with (100)- and (103)-oriented GaN domains as shown in (c) and (d), respectively.\cite{Vennegues-JAP-108-113521,Jang-AMI-10-2201406,Jue-APL-104-092110,Seo-APEX-5-121001,Jue-SR-5-16236,Yoon-JAC-48-195,Lee-APL-104-182105} A more rigorous analysis of the crystallographic orientation of the grown GaN domains is given later using X-ray diffraction.